builder-gate/BuilderGate/README.md

 # BuilderGate - Reputation-Gated Builder Vault

-A Farcaster Mini App implementing a **Reputation-Gated Builder Vault (RGBV)** that rewards verified builders based on their GitHub contributions and identity verification using zkProofs and on-chain attestations.
+A **Reputation-Gated Builder Vault (RGBV)** that rewards verified builders based on their GitHub contributions and identity verification using zkProofs and on-chain attestations.

 ## 🎯 Overview